graphprotocol/rfcs/rfcs/0003-mutations.md

 ## Detailed Design

-The sections below illustrate how a developer would add mutations to an existing subgraph, and add the mutations to a dApp.
+The sections below illustrate how a developer would add mutations to an existing subgraph, and then add those mutations to a dApp.

 ### Mutations Manifest

-The subgraph manifest (`subgraph.yaml`) now has an extra property `mutations` which is the mutations manifest.
+The subgraph manifest (`subgraph.yaml`) now has an extra property named `mutations` which is the mutations manifest.

 `subgraph.yaml`
 ```yaml